 Ever dream of running off to join the circus?
-Now that circus-like apparatuses are being integrated into the fitness world, you can get a taste of both — without quitting your day job.
+Or competing in gymnastics?
+You're in luck!
+Circus-like apparatuses are the next big thing in fitness.
+So now you can get a taste of the acrobatic life without quitting your day job.

 Get ready to earn your first pull-up!

 Want to get off the ground, but not quite ready to fly 10 feet in the air?
-This may be the apparatus for you.
-The aerial hammock is a closed loop made of the same material as the aerial silks, but the moves are performed at the base of the loop, which hangs low to the ground.
+The aerial hammock may be the apparatus for you.
+It's a closed loop made of the same material as the aerial silks, but the moves are performed at the base of the loop, which hangs low to the ground.
 You can swing, spin and dance on the hammock without having to worry how you’ll get up there.

-Aerial yoga is an emerging trend that combines the hammock with traditional yoga poses — all while suspended.
+Aerial yoga is an emerging trend that uses the hammock to support the practice of traditional yoga poses — all while suspended.
 You’ll enjoy floating above ground without the burden of gravity, so you can really focus on each pose and sink deeper into stretches.
-People with lower-back pain often find this incredibly soothing.
+People with lower back pain often find this incredibly soothing.

 Aerial hammock classes may also be more accessible to the general population because the closed loop supports your body weight, providing more opportunities for rest.

-While your grandmother probably would have given her seal of disapproval, people are now giving this vertical fitness trend a second chance — and rightly so.
+This type of workout isn't just for exotic dancers at gentlemen's clubs anymore.
+People are now giving pole dancing a second chance — and rightly so.
 Through a sequence of burlesque moves, pole fitness will have you feeling sexy and confident, regardless of your strength.

 At the most basic level, you’ll probably learn floor work and simple spins.
 Some pole classes may focus more on the dance element and others more on the tricks.
-You can take a “spinning pole” class or a “static pole” class because the poles are adjustable, and many people tend to prefer one over the other.
+Try different studios and instructors to find the one that suits you best.

 Most poses will involve your body weight hanging from this steel apparatus, so it’s essential to wear clothing that covers the backs of your knees and under your arms.
 Flexibility and strength intertwine here to give you a well-rounded workout and the confidence to take on anything.